Problem

 Solution

-What is Microsoft SQL Server
+What is SQL Server

-- Power BI - Reporting tool with both desktop and cloud based options
+- Power BI – Reporting tool with both desktop and cloud-based options

-- SQL Server Management Studio (SSMS) - Administration and development tool for SQL Server
+- SSMS – Administration and development tool

 - Azure – Public cloud offering from Microsoft